 Alternative funds consist of the Community Foundation's investments in limited liability companies and limited partnerships for the purpose of long-term growth.
-At March 31, 2020, all alternative funds are available for redemption within one year of the balance sheet date.
-Redemptions can be made monthly, bi-monthly or quarterly with 5 to 180 days notice.
+The fair values of these investments have been estimated using the net asset value per share of the investments as provided by the fund managers.
+At March 31, 2021, all alternative funds are available for redemption within one year of the balance sheet date.
+Redemptions can be made monthly, bimonthly or quarterly with 5 to 180 days' notice.
 There are no unfunded commitments for these funds.